 Yearly – $19.99

-With this software, you can also share the screen with UPnP / DLNA device like Smart TV.
+With this software, you can also share the screen with UPnP / DLNA devices such as Smart TV.
 Not to mention, the app is Google Chromecast ready as well.
 The only issue with this app is free version has a time limit for each application run, and the Android application is crawling with ads.

 If you are looking to cast your Android device on a PC or TV, this Android app is surely a must.
 However, if controlling Android via PC is the primary goal, this app shouldn’t be on your list.